Retiring Physician Checklist

 Taxes are going to be your most considerable known expense in retirement.
 Make sure you have a Tax-Efficient Withdrawal Strategy in place to address taxes.

-Withdrawal Strategy in Retirement is a complicated process that begins by understanding all of your assets and what role they play in your retirement income plan.
+Withdrawal Strategy in Retirement is a complicated process that begins by understanding all of your assets and their role in your retirement income plan.
 This is the meat and potatoes of efficient retirement planning, so don’t skimp on the plan.

 Also, understand that taxes will increase if one spouse dies before the other!
 This is called the Widow/Widower Tax Penalty and can have significant tax implications.
 Someone will pay the taxes.